-Students will be assigned to a homeroom teacher and should remain with their assigned homeroom teacher over their high school career.
-Homeroom advisory period is part of the instructional day and is compulsory for all students.
-Announcements will be delivered during homeroom, breakfast program will be served, important information, and grade level or whole school activities will occur during homeroom period.
+Students will be assigned to a homeroom teacher and should remain with their assigned homeroom teacher over their entire time in high school.
+Homeroom period is part of the instructional day and is compulsory for all students.
+Homeroom will be designated time to implement thematic lessons, which will be aligned with local and broader community events that focus on global citizenship, personal responsibility, community engagement, school connectedness and Career Life Plans.
+Additionally, we will make an effort to schedule grade-level or whole-school activities and presentations during the homeroom period to minimize disruptions to regular classes, though we recognize that this may not always be possible.